skooter500/OOP-2016-2017/README.md

 - Learn how to get input from the keyboard
 - Learn how to import libraries into Processing

-This is a video of a game called Bugzap that you can try and make in Processing today:
+This is a video of a game called Bugzap that you can try and make in Processing today.
+There is a fair bit to it, so don't worry if you don't manage to complete everything.

 [![YouTube](http://img.youtube.com/vi/s6PA8jtWneQ/0.jpg)](https://www.youtube.com/watch?v=s6PA8jtWneQ)